Frequently asked questions

 Can I integrate via API?

 Yes.
 A REST API and an MCP server are available so that screening, monitoring and reporting can be triggered from CRM, case-management or AI-agent workflows.
-Documentation lives at docs.verityradar.com (in build).
+Contact VerityRadar for current API onboarding details.